 One challenge around retrofits is that energy efficiency isn’t visible.
 From a homeowner’s perspective, you get more bang for your buck by investing in a new kitchen.
 Another issue is that most major renovations require occupants to leave their dwellings for a while.

-The size of the CABER lab will allow Cruickshank to replicate real-world conditions and test new technologies at a large scale.
-To do so, she’ll rely on a few key pieces of equipment, including a guarded hot box and a pressurized spray rack.
+The size of the CABER lab allows Cruickshank to replicate real-world conditions and test new technologies at a large scale.
+To do so, she relies on a few key pieces of equipment: a two-storey guarded hot box to examine the thermal and moisture performance of retrofit wall assemblies, a two-storey pressurized spray rack to assess moisture resilience and in-situ wall openings to examine the interaction between outdoors and the built environment.

 The guarded hot box is essentially a cube with an internal chamber that’s wired with sensors.
 One side of the cube is heated, the other is cooled, and a three-by-six-metre wall sample is placed inside.
 The sensors measure temperature, relative humidity and heat flux—the transfer of energy between the hot and cold sides.
 Using this data, Cruickshank can calculate a wall’s R value (its ability to resist the transfer of heat).

-The pressurized spray rack, meanwhile, will be used to assess the air and water tightness of the same wall samples and find out how resilient they are.
-It can simulate rainfall on building components, and because it will be pressurized beyond standard atmospheric pressure, it will be used to determine whether construction methods and materials can withstand decades of outdoor exposure.
+Meanwhile, the pressurized spray rack is used to assess the air and water tightness of the same wall samples and find out how resilient they are.
+It simulates rainfall on building components and is pressurized beyond standard atmospheric pressure.
+This allows it to determine whether construction methods and materials can withstand decades of outdoor exposure.

-The CABER lab itself has exterior walls where assemblies can be installed and tested, exposing them to heat, cold, wind, rain and snow for years.
-Some experiments will also gauge how new and retrofit construction methods impact things such as a mould and rot, which may behave differently than they do in the more porous homes we live in today.
+The CABER lab itself has exterior walls where assemblies are installed and tested, exposing them to heat, cold, wind, rain and snow for years.
+Some experiments also gauge how new and retrofit construction methods impact things such as a mould and rot, which may behave differently than they do in the more porous homes we live in today.

 “Before we can move toward widespread implementation,” says Baldwin, “we need to de-risk these retrofits so that the homeowner and contractors are comfortable doing this work.”

-To help address these concerns, CABER will be assembling an industry advisory committee, whose role will be to provide guidance on where the gaps are in research and what problems people care about.
+To help address these concerns, CABER has an industry advisory committee to provide guidance on where the gaps are in research and what problems people care about.